 This time is as unpredictable for you as it is for your employees.
 Your first priority is to keep your team healthy.
 Whether that means employees are working from home or not coming into work at all, here are a few resources to help you manage them.

 Mandated business closures and travel restrictions may make your sales patterns unpredictable.
-To be prepared, here are some resources to help you evaluate your current cash flow and discover the best way to triage a cash flow problem.
+To be prepared, here are some resources to help you manage and evaluate your current financial status, and discover the best way to triage a cash flow problem.

 Whether your business is experiencing a government-mandated closure or you’ve decided to temporarily close your doors, or you’re starting to consider the possibility of having to, now is the time to consider letting your customers know how to find you online.